 Under the coconut shell of Klang to KL, Tuscany is barely a name that you could pronounce, let alone imagine its whereabouts.

+According to Huck's facebook, he had spent some time in Tuscany recently, absorbing its recipes, lifestyle and art.
 To us who think ourselves possessing an artistic flair, Tuscany truly is an artist's dream place, with rolling fields of lavender, days of wine and roses, medieval architecture, pure art.

 A hint of pure envy as well.